azavea/osmesa/README.md

 ### OSMesa Store

-The center of it all is a GeoMesa-enabled instance of HBase, backed by the Amazon S3 object store, that will store all Open Street Map and other
+The center of it all is a GeoMesa-enabled instance of HBase, backed by the Amazon S3 object store, that will store all Open Street Map and other vector source data.
+The OSMesa store will contain a number of tables, some of which are not GeoMesa enabled (e.g. direct copies of the `planet_history` and `planet_latest` tables from ORC but up-to-date with replication files), and others will be derived tables to service specific analytic calculations.

+The current philosophy here is to ignore storage concerns, duplicate data as needed, and make new tables if it will make queries faster.
+This design philosophy might reach it's limit and we'll have to change direction, but for the beginning of this project, we should try and feel the pain of too-much-data-stored and minimize the pain of query-taking-a-long-time.

 ### Ingest